Loading…

 • Automate Quality Metrics: Integrate BERTScore and RAG-specific metrics such as Faithfulness and Relevance into CI/CD pipelines.

-• Prerequisites: Basic knowledge of Python and API fundamentals.
+• Basic knowledge of Python and API fundamentals.
 Participants must bring a laptop with VS Code and Python installed.
+Alternatively, also Cursor, Claude Code, Codex, OpenCode, or any equivalent tool is suitable.
+In any case, make sure that the chosen agent is already installed, configured and ready for the session.

 Workshop Outline